|Guide||♦||4 Triplogs||0 Topics|

 Mohave County Gold

-Overview: The Badger Trail is part of the Cerbat Foothills Recreation Area, a joint program with BLM and the City of Kingman.
+The Badger Trail is part of the Cerbat Foothills Recreation Area, a joint program with BLM and the City of Kingman.
 The trail is open to hikers, horses, and mountain bikes.
-It is rather easy to miss the trailhead as traffic is going at least 65 on a beeline to Las Vegas.
+It is relatively easy to miss the trailhead as traffic is going at least 65 on a beeline to Las Vegas.
 It is a nice break on the way to or from Las Vegas to unwind.
 The trail is a steady, moderate grade up to a saddle offering views in all directions.
-There is virtually no shade available on this hike, plan accordingly.
+There is virtually no shade available on this hike.
+Plan accordingly.
 Spring offers the most perks as there are many flowering desert plants.

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.